PSZSPT: a joint Planck and SPT-SZ cluster catalog: Matched multi-filters

-For \Planck, $b_i$ is simply the Gaussian beam at frequency $\nu_i$ assumed to be azimuthally symmetric.
-For SPT-SZ, $b_i=B \ast T_i$, the convolution of the azimuthally symmetric Gaussian beam $B$ (FWHM=1.75~arcmin) and the filter transfer function $T_i$ at frequency $\nu_i$.
-The filter transfer function is not azimuthally symmetric so, in practice, we perform the convolution in allsky Healpix maps at ten locations centered on the ten SPT clusters with the highest signal-to-noise ratio, cut tangential maps centered on $b_i$ and average them.
+For \Planck, $b_i$ is simply the Gaussian beam at frequency $\nu_i$, which is assumed to be azimuthally symmetric.
+For SPT-SZ, $b_i=B \ast T_i$, where the convolution of the azimuthally symmetric Gaussian beam is represented by $B$ (FWHM=1.75~arcmin) and the filter transfer function is $T_i$ at frequency $\nu_i$.
+The filter transfer function is not azimuthally symmetric so, in practice, we performed the convolution in all-sky Healpix maps at ten locations centered on the ten SPT clusters with the highest signal-to-noise ratio (S/N), cut tangential maps centered on $b_i$, and averaged them.

 Assuming a pressure profile $\Tth$, MMF3 obtains the linear estimate of $\yo$ with minimum variance:

 where

 with